 * Global Maritime Distress and Safety System (GMDSS)

-* Electronic Chart Display and Informations Systems (ECDIS) – No MCA approved ECDIS course in South Africa as of yet
+* Electronic Chart Display and Informations Systems (ECDIS) – (Currently on hold)

 What are the requirements to begin your OOW <3000gt training in South Africa?